How should I compare TV and broadband deals?

 What other features can I get with my bundle?

 The bigger the bundle, the more features we can expect it to include.
-A couple of pay TV providers keep their better set top boxes for customers signing up to their more expensive TV, phone and broadband bundles; others offer boxes with at least two tuners as standard, with the opportunity to upgrade to an even better box for a price.
+A couple of pay TV providers keep their better set top boxes for customers signing up to their more expensive TV and broadband deals; others offer boxes with at least two tuners as standard, with the opportunity to upgrade to an even better box for a price.
 There's more on some of the boxes available from the providers in this guide.

 It's also worth checking what on demand services we can access, and where, thanks to the pay TV part of our bundle: again, the more expensive TV subscriptions are likely to offer more on demand content or channels.
 Most of the providers listed above also offer an app of some sort letting customers watch that content online – via mobile or tablet, for example – wherever they are.